adam-pawelek/llmtranslate/README.md

 ## License

-llm-translate is licensed under the MIT License.
+llmtranslate is licensed under the MIT License.
 See the LICENSE file for more details.